Rifles & Rifle Hunting in South Africa

 A hunter prepares to take a shot with his rifle.

 The right rifle will, in many instances, largely depend on the bag of trophies you are interested in taking.
 The “old timers” are still “locking horns” over the pros and cons of the .375 H&H versus the 9.3 X 62 and that debate is sure to go on until the last impala is in the salt.
-One bottom line here; if it is dangerous game that you are after, the .375 caliber is the minimum prescribed by law in most African countries.
-For the average hunter coming to Africa for plains game, bring a rifle that you are completely familiar with and comfortable shooting.
+One bottom line here; if it is dangerous game that you are after.
+For thick-skinned dangerous game (such as buffalo), many destinations set a legal or outfitter minimum of around .375 caliber.
+Requirements vary by country and concession, so confirm the exact minimums with your outfitter and the relevant wildlife authority before you travel.
+For plains game, bring a rifle that you are completely familiar with and comfortable shooting.
 In other words, your favorite “white tail deer” rifle with the right bullets will (within reason) be adequate for most anything on the plains.

 As a guide, while lesser calibers will suffice on the smaller antelope, the .270 Win should be considered the minimum for most medium-sized plains game species.
 With the proper premium grade bullets and good shot placement, the .270 is fully capable of taking many of the larger plains dwellers.
-In addition to the .270, the rifle calibers most often brought to Africa by our clients include (in no particular order): the various 7mm's to include the 7mm Mag, 7mm Ultra Mag, and even the 7 X 57 Mauser; the 30-06 Springfield is extremely popular and has long been a favorite of hunters around the globe; the 300 Win Mag is an excellent all-round choice, especially if your safari will take you to areas where long shots may be necessary.
+In addition to the .270, the rifle calibers most often brought to Africa by our clients include (in no particular order): the various 7mm's to include the 7mm Mag, 7mm Ultra Mag, and even the 7 X 57 Mauser; the 30-06 Springfield is extremely popular and has long been a favorite of hunters around the globe; the 300 Win Mag is an excellent all-round choice.
+If your safari includes open-country hunting where longer shots are common, flatter-shooting cartridges and careful wind-reading can help—provided you stay within your proven range.
 The above-mentioned calibers are merely examples and should in no way be considered as recommendations.
-BRING A RIFLE THAT YOU SHOOT WELL AND ARE COMFORTABLE WITH !
+BRING A RIFLE THAT YOU SHOOT WELL AND ARE COMFORTABLE WITH!

 A word about bullets - as a general rule, premium quality, heavy-for caliber bullets are your best choice.
 Many fine bullets are on the market today; the Nosler Partition, the Swift A-Frame, Woodleigh Weldcore, Barnes X & Triple Shock, just to name a few.
 Many of these fine bullets are available in factory-loaded ammunition and can also be hand-loaded, if you possess those skills.
-African game seem to be a bit tougher than game found elsewhere in the world.
+African game can be tenacious, and shot angles and tracking conditions can be demanding.
+Use premium bullets suited to your caliber and prioritize reliable penetration and controlled expansion.
 Perhaps this is due to evolution and the extensive predation to which they are subjected, so do not “skimp” on ammunition.

 Bolt Action Rifles